awesomemotive/Featured-Comments/readme.txt

 3. Class added to comment, as seen on the frontend (screenshot shows source viewed in Firebug)

 == Changelog ==

+= 1.2.1 =

+* Re-added Buried checkbox to the edit comment screen
+* Added a file-modified-time version number to the JS to ensure file is not cached between updates
+* Added a div.feature-burry-comments wrapper to the Feature | Bury links added to comments

 = 1.2 =